 7 grams of marijuana infused product in gaseous form

 36 fluid ounces of marijuana-infused product in liquid form

-Additionally, qualifying patients are also allowed to possess up to 12 marijuana plants, so long as they are kept in an enclosed, locked facility.
+Additionally, qualifying patients are also allowed to possess up to 12 marijuana plants (and any cannabis cultivated from those plants), so long as they are kept in an enclosed, locked facility.
 If a qualifying patient specifies a primary caregiver upon registration into the program, then the specified caregiver would be allowed to possess 12 marijuana plants as well as 2.5 ounces of useable marijuana.